Mohammadk202/Python-2048-Game/README.md

   - `game_over_menu.png`: Image of the game over menu.
 - `2048.json`: JSON file used to store and load high scores and the number of rounds played.

+## Buttons

+The game interface includes four buttons:

+- `Start`: Click this button to start the game.
+It appears at the beginning of the game and allows you to initiate the gameplay.
+This button will change the game screen to the gameplay interface, hiding the start menu.

+- `Try Again`: This button appears when the game is over, giving you the option to try again.
+Clicking it resets the game board and allows you to make another attempt to reach the 2048 tile.
+This button will reset the game board and score, returning you to the start menu to begin a new game round.

+- `New Game`: Resets the game board and starts a new game.
+You can click this button to begin a fresh game round.
+This button will reset the game board and score, allowing you to start a new game session without ending the current one.

+- `Reset Game`: Resets the current game session, clearing the board and resetting the score.
+Use this button if you want to start over without ending the current session.
+This button will reset the game board and score, allowing you to continue playing without starting a new game session.

+These buttons provide convenient controls for managing your game experience and starting new rounds whenever you're ready.

 ## Screenshots

 <table style="border: none; width: 100%;">